 As is often the case in a small town, Hampton doesn't have a public transportation system that people use for their commute.

-The per capita income in Hampton in 2018 was $22,381, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $89,524 for a family of four.
+The per capita income in Hampton in 2018 was $27,407, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $109,628 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.

 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hampton residents report their race to be White, followed by Native American.
-Important ancestries of people in Hampton include English, Irish, German, Scots-Irish, and Scottish.
+The greatest number of Hampton residents report their race to be White.
+Important ancestries of people in Hampton include Irish, German, Scots-Irish, English, and French.

 The most common language spoken in Hampton is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and German/Yiddish.